cayton10/EComm/README.md

 Wow.
 I hate dynamic image carousels.
 I think I've just been working on this thing non stop for the last couple of days, too, so I'm starting to make stupid mistakes.

+### 10.05.2020

+#### Featured Products

+Have decided to create a 'Featured' class which will extend the Product class.
+The rationale behind extending the class is to limit variable declaration reuse.
+I would like to be able to reuse some of the functions I had already written, but the queries are specific to each function within the Product class.
+Therefore, a new function to populate 'Featured Products' needs written.